philipp-baumann/simplerspec-pedometron-article/README.md

 package deals with simplifying standard tasks and now has mainly exploration and teaching purposes.
 As an example, the [Congo spectral platform](https://sae-interactive-data.ethz.ch/simplerspec.drc/) uses some of its functionality.
-It would be great to further develop streamlining packages which are good at doing single things.
-It would also be fantastic to co-develop a new set of programs that automatically tune spectral machine learning pipelines.
-Complex problems require targeted learning.
-For example, one could create a custom graph learner using mlr3 and a preprocessing wrapper targeted to spectral analysis, in connection with a proper database system.
-If you have ideas, just send me an email or interact via github.
+Complex problems and professional spectroscopy applications require transfer learning and spectral feature engineering pipelines that tune automatically.
+If you have ideas to collaborate and develop new frameworks, just send me an email or interact via github.